lotjjj/APARL/readme.md

 ### Config
 A custom configuration can be setup by create a custom class that inherit 'Class PPOConfig' or any other algorithm's dataclass, or you can inherit 'BasicConfig' and define your algorithm.

-If you want to apply PPO in two different scenarios with different algorithm configuration,
-- Create different configuration class inherit PPOConfig and @override some parameters
-- [Not Implemented] import configuration from yaml/json file.
+But it is strongly suggested to use env_dicts and function: wrap_config_from _dict, or import your configuration from file.

+### Not Implemented
+- Bug fixes: Wrongly remove
+- Tensorboard
+- Graph
+- DQN
+- Learning rate scheduler
+- PPO: works not well